cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 A key design goal of disguise is to be nondescript and unmemorable.
 You to be the person who "gets on the elevator and gets off the elevator, and nobody remembers that you were there."

-> Americans are oblivious to what reveals them to a foreign crowd...
-Or a foreign intelligence service.
+> Americans are oblivious to what reveals them to a foreign crowd… Or a foreign intelligence service.
 >
 > - Jonna Mendez, Former Chief of Disguise, CIA #Quote